zero-j89/Hyprland-Visual-Gzml/README.md

 ```
 gzml-visual-tools-update
 ```
-Directly in your terminal if you version doesn't match the repo header version.
+Directly in your terminal if your version doesn't match the repo header version.

 # License